 Additive Transition Guide

-The attached guide relates to manufacturers' recommendations for substitutions, and failing that, to the replacement of the extinguishers affected by the shortages.
+In view of the shortage highlighted by some manufacturers, the attached guide is linked to their recommendations for substitutions, and failing that, to the replacement of the extinguishers concerned.

-The NF S61-919 standard, linked to the APSAD R4 standard and the NF-Extincteurs standard (French regulation), specifies that maintenance of portable fire extinguishers is not accepted when "spare parts or agents are no longer available" (Article 6).
+The NF S61-919 standard specifies that maintenance of portable fire extinguishers is not accepted when "spare parts or agents are no longer available" (Article 6).
+The maximum time allowed between two maintenance operations does not allow actions to be postponed beyond 2 months.

-Contrary to this certification, LA PROTECTION INCENDIE aims to promote the maintainability of fire extinguishers according to the NF Services certification.
+FIRE PROTECTION aims to promote the maintainability of fire extinguishers according to NF Services certification.

 LEGAL and TECHNICAL BASIS